 - Read Full Review

-The Capital One® Secured Mastercard® has one of the lowest security deposits of any bad credit credit card.
-If you put down just $49 you can get a $200 line of credit.
-In that way, the Capital One® Secured Mastercard® is unique and better than most secured credit cards in granting access to credit for subprime users.
+The Secured Mastercard® from Capital One has one of the lowest security deposits of any bad credit credit card.
+Because of this, the Secured Mastercard® from Capital One is unique and better than most secured credit cards in granting access to credit for subprime users.
 Typically, when you put up a security deposit the corresponding credit limit will be equal to your deposit.
-The Capital One® Secured Mastercard® allows for greater flexibility.
+The Secured Mastercard® from Capital One allows for greater flexibility.

-Like the Discover it® Secured, the Capital One® Secured Mastercard® has no annual fee.
+Like the Discover it® Secured Credit Card, the Secured Mastercard® from Capital One has $0 annual fee.
 It’s possible that within just one year you will already be ahead financially by using this card instead of some of the unsecured offers we listed above.
 This is especially true if you compare this against one of the cards that charges their users a set-up or monthly maintenance fee.

 - Read Full Review